Ryan822399/C.out-SeniorProject/README.md

 pipenv install
 ```

-To run the server, CD into lbvitality and run:
+To run the server, CD into tws and run:

 ```
 python manage.py runserver